 The size and versatility of forklifts make them an invaluable asset at residential, commercial, and industrial construction job sites.
 They are easy to operate and can be used to lift and move construction materials such as lumber, bricks, bags of concrete, and roofing tile around the job site.
 There are many different types and classes of forklifts.
 The most widely used types for construction jobs are standard forklifts that can handle rough terrain and telescopic forklifts.
 The telescopic forklift has an extendable arm and boom, which allows it to lift pallets and materials to higher elevations, such as the second story of a home.

 Used price range: $8,500 to $30,000

 Behind every smooth road surface is a powerful piece of equipment called a motor grader, also known as a road grader.
 Motor graders are used to prepare surfaces for a construction job or a road by breaking up asphalt/concrete, clearing out tree roots or underbrush, spreading gravel, and creating foundation pads out of existing soil.
-Motor graders can also come in handy during the winter months; they are excellent at plowing through snow on roads and highways so that drivers can get to their intended destinations.
+Motor graders can also come in handy during the winter; they are excellent at plowing through the snow on roads and highways so drivers can get to their destinations.
 The two main types of motor graders on the market are rigid frame graders and articulated frame graders.
-Grader blades can be changed based on the size of the job, and the type of surface that will be graded.
+Grader blades can be changed based on the size of the job and the type of surface that will be graded.

 New price range: $50,000 to $550,000